urvishp13/Little-Search-Engine/README.md

 feel free to
 change the paths of all the files in this folder.

-You will also have to enter the "noisewords" file which are "commonplace words (such as 'the')".
-The name of this file is `noisewords.txt`
+You will also have to enter the "noisewords" file which has "commonplace words (such as 'the')".
+The name of this file is `noisewords.txt`;
-; input it using the directory-path method outlined in the previous paragraph.
+ input it using the directory-path method outlined in the previous paragraph.